setms/book/docs/engineering.md

 ![Evolution of an engineering discipline](https://www.researchgate.net/profile/Trevor-Bihl/publication/339029049/figure/download/fig2/AS:854876443660288@1580829835253/Shaws-Model-of-the-evolution-of-engineering-disciplines-from-14.png)

+@@Brockman2009 lists over 15 different engineering disciplines, like aerospace, chemical, civil, electrical, mechanical, and nuclear engineering.
-Before we judge where software development falls in this model, let's look at software in more detail.
+Before we judge whether software engineering deserves to be on that list, let's look at software in more detail.